• FOLLOW US

 Event Time: 7:00 pm

 Join historians Karen Dubinsky and Jorge Nállim for an evening on Cuban-Canadian encounters through music, art, politics and more.
 This event will include a reading from Dubinsky’s latest book, Strangely, Friends: A History of Cuban-Canadian Encounters (Between the Lines Books) and a Q&A with the audience, followed by a book signing.
-Co-presented by the Centre for Human Rights Research at the University of Manitoba.
+Co-presented by the Institute for the Humanities and the Centre for Human Rights Research at the University of Manitoba.

 This event will be hosted live in the Atrium of McNally Robinson Booksellers, Grant Park and also available as a YouTube stream.